kayveen/Learning-how-to-learn-Coursera-Notes/README.md

     -   Try this before bed to help maximise learning

-    -   Try to practiseÂ flash cardsÂ out loud so as to use make links with the sounds.
+    -   Try to practise flash cards out loud so as to use make links with the sounds.
 The more links the better!

 **Metaphors & Analogies:**